Kwen4758/k-means/readme.md

 This program is written in Typescript, and compiled into Javascript.

 I am on Mac, meaning I couldn't run the `gen.exe` program, so I created a simple function that visualizes the output data instead.
-The output data is drawn onto a canvas, colored by cluster/label, and then saved to an svg file.
+The output data is drawn onto a canvas, colored by cluster/label, and then saved to a png file.